 Dr. McKean et al. defined the problem, “[A] significant limitation behind these current treatment modalities is an irregularity in clinical response, which is especially pronounced among checkpoint inhibition.
 This unpredictability leads to significant side effects, financial costs, and health care burden, with unsatisfactory clinical benefit in the majority of treated patients.”
 Several studies have shown that immunotherapies are effective for less than 50% of patients who qualify.
 At the same time, immune-related adverse events (irAE) can occur in up to 60% of patients with certain cancers, according to the ASCO clinical practice guidelines for the treatment of immune-related adverse events in patients treated with immune checkpoint inhibitor therapy.
 To improve the effectiveness of immunotherapies, oncologists need a better way to balance the potential for therapeutic benefit with the risk of irAE.

 There is a complex interplay between tumor response, irAE, and immune system activation.
 Establishing the patient-specific relationship among these three factors is necessary for an accurate prediction of a therapy’s benefit and risk.
 This may be a tall order for traditional biomarkers like those reviewed by McKean et al. Time-series PET/CT images, however, contain a wealth of information about the patient’s physiologic state.
 It would be a similarly tall order to manually extract and distill the critical data from this image set.
-Instead, AIQ is developing a software platform that uses deep learning to automatically analyze tumor response, toxicity risk in healthy organs, and overall immune system activation.
-AIQ’s technology will help better understand the relationship among these interdependent factors and use that to improve predictions of treatment effectiveness and risk.
+Instead, AIQ has developed a software platform that uses deep learning to automatically analyze tumor response, toxicity risk in healthy organs, and overall immune system activation.
+AIQ’s technology can help better understand the relationship among these interdependent factors and use that to improve predictions of treatment effectiveness and risk.

 Dr. McKean and his colleagues conclude their paper with recommendations for how biomarkers should be developed and validated.
 They identify five characteristics of the “ideal” biomarker: noninvasive, time-sensitive, multifactorial and comprehensive, therapy-specific, and (able to predict) resistance and toxicity.
 AIQ’s platform is designed to deliver all of these.
 Finally, the authors assert, “all future clinical trials must be designed to incorporate biomarkers to some degree.
 At a minimum, pretreatment and on-treatment information...must be collected…This is especially important for early-phase trials of novel immunotherapies.”